Medical Education Bulletin

 Abstract

-Clinical education is presented in different forms in therapeutic environments, and the morning report has been one of the educational programs for learners for many years.
-Morning report is an important educational method in medical sciences and, along with Grand Round, is one of the most common and valuable methods in education.
-This educational method has characteristics and standards that, when fully observed, effectively help medical students learn.
-The main purpose of the present morning report is patient-based education, reviewing the diagnosis and treatment process, increasing the physician's ability to research about their patients, improving decision-making ability, and training based on the individual's ability.
-On the other hand, the morning report strengthens the students' presentation skills and strengthens the curiosity, research, and search in learners.
+Clinical education is presented in diverse forms within therapeutic environments, and the morning report has been a longstanding educational program for learners.
+Morning report is a significant educational method in medical sciences and, along with Grand Rounds, represents one of the most common and valuable educational approaches.
+This educational method encompasses specific characteristics and standards that, when comprehensively implemented, effectively facilitate medical students' learning.
+The primary purposes of morning report include patient-based education, comprehensive review of diagnostic and treatment processes, enhancing physicians' research capabilities regarding patient care, improving clinical decision-making skills, and providing individualized training tailored to learners' abilities.
+Moreover, morning report plays a crucial role in developing students' presentation skills and cultivating curiosity, research motivation, and systematic investigative approaches among learners.

 Keywords